 How to tell if someone is a victim

-Low self-esteem: some victims have low self-esteem, while others have confidence and esteem in some areas of their life (for example, at work) but not within their relationship.
-They may feel powerless in dealing with the drelationship and believe they couldn't make it on their own or are somehow better off having the abuser in their life.
+They may feel powerless in dealing with the relationship and believe they couldn't make it on their own or are somehow better off having the abuser in their life.

 - Has limited access to the phone.